pwang724/pwang724.github.io/index.md

 [Richard Axel](https://zuckermaninstitute.columbia.edu/richard-axel-md) and
 [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd)

 Project: I asked how associations are learned by tracking the population activity of multiple cognitive brain regions during learning.
-I found that the orbitofrontal cortex encodes predictive value and is important during initial learning.
-It then transfers what it has learned to the medial prefrontal cortex for long-term storage.
+I found that the orbitofrontal cortex and the medial prefrontal cortex encode predictive value and functions sequentially during learning.
 See more [here](/project.md)

 __2011-2012__<br/>
 MIT<br/>